nillebco/rt-voice-assistant/README.md

 ## Pre-requirements

+At the end of this section you will have installed all the requirements for this software:

 You must have access to an LLM accessible through a OpenAI like API.
 You must download a few files before proceeding.

-You have installed the necessary audio libraries at the OS level. eg.
+You must have installed the necessary audio libraries and multimedia processing tools at the OS level. eg.

 - redhat-like distributions: portaudio portaudio-devel ffmpeg ffmpeg-devel